 Wednesday, October 20 | Virtual (12:00-1:00pm)

 For people working hard to move out of poverty, the “Benefits Cliff” is a big problem.
 It’s when a slight increase in a worker’s income results in a sudden loss of public benefits, like childcare or supplemental food, which is worth far more than the income increase itself.
 You fall off the cliff.
 It’s a huge disincentive to accept a promotion, get to the next level.
-National experts David Altig, Executive Vice President of the Federal Reserve Bank of Atlanta, and Karen Schoellkopf, Founder of Leap Fund, share research and solutions that everyone can understand and implement.
+National experts David Altig, Executive Vice President of the Federal Reserve Bank of Atlanta, and Karen Schoellkopf, Founder of Leap Fund, shared research and solutions that everyone could understand and implement.
+View this recorded session.

 Dr. David Altig